 Nonoy L. Lauzon is the Programmer for Screenings at the U.P.
 Film Institute.
 He has double degrees in Philosophy and Humanities from the University of the Philippines.
 He is a published film critic and has previously worked for a number of national newspapers including the Philippine Journal, People’s Journal and The Manila Times.
 He used to contribute a column for the old Mirror Weekly and now regularly writes for two of the country’s leading national tabloid dailies.
 He is currently pursuing an M.A. in Media Studies (Film) at the U.P.
 College of Mass Communication.

 JPaul S. Manzanilla taught communication, humanities, and Philippine arts courses at the University of the Philippines Manila and Filipino and history courses at the Ateneo de Manila University.
 He earned degrees in comparative literature and art history from the University of the Philippines and is engaged in research on the histories of photography, cinema, and television in the country.

 Jema M. Pamintuan is an Assistant Professor at the Department of Filipino, Ateneo de Manila University.
-She is currently doing her fellowship under the United Board Program at Tunghai University (2012-2013) and Georgetown University (2013-2014).
+She has recently concluded her postdoctoral fellowship under the United Board Program at Tunghai University (2012-2013) and Georgetown University (2013-2014).
 She created the musical scores for the independent films “Ang Panggagahasa kay Fe” (2009), “Gayuma” (2011), “Ang Sayaw ng Dalawang Kaliwang Paa” (co-scored with Christine Muyco), and “Bwakaw” (2012).